Books

 Co-authored with Elise Woodard.
 Under contract with Routledge.

-This book will provide an accessible yet rigorous introduction to political epistemology.
-It will investigate some of the central topics, questions, and problems in political epistemology, such as: the role of truth in politics, political disagreement, the epistemic value of (and challenges to) democracy, voter ignorance, political irrationality, propaganda and fake news, distrust of experts, and the role of ideal versus non-ideal theory in political epistemology.
+This book provids an accessible yet rigorous introduction to political epistemology.
+It investigates some of the central topics, questions, and problems in political epistemology, such as: the role of truth in politics, the epistemology of political disagreement, voter ignorance, political irrationality, distrust of experts, the epistemic value of democracy, and epistocracy.